 School structure demonstrating how the library “hugs” all levels or elements.

 Brown, K., & Malenfant, K. J. (2017).
-Academic library impact on student learning and success: Findings from assessment in action team projects.
-Retrieved from http://www.ala.org/acrl/sites/ala.org.acrl/files/content/issues/value/findings_y3.pdf
+Academic library impact on student learning and success: Findings from assessment in action team projects. http://www.ala.org/acrl/sites/ala.org.acrl/files/content/issues/value/findings_y3.pdf

 D’agata, G. (2016).
 Teachers + School Librarians = Student Achievement: When Will We Believe It?
 UNLV Theses, Dissertations, Professional Papers, and Capstones.
 2659. http://digitalscholarship.unlv.edu/thesesdissertations/2659

 Scholastic.
 (2016).
 School libraries work: A compendium of research supporting the effectiveness of school libraries.
-2016 edition.
-Retrieved from http://www.scholastic.com.au/assets/pdfs/school-libraries-work.pdf
+2016 edition. http://www.scholastic.com.au/assets/pdfs/school-libraries-work.pdf